Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Made them think twice about the impact them throwing away has
+It made them really think about food and the waste we have

 What were the most creative food waste solution suggestions?
-Pataka Kai
+Sharing out at the end of a school day

 Did the resource encourage new ways of thinking and talking about the value food?